ashish1009/i__Kan/README.md

 Make sure that you do a `--recursive` clone to fetch all of the submodules!

-## Features
-1. GLFW Window can be created.
-2. Renderer APIs are available for OpenGL.
-3. Imgui Wrappers are available.
-4. Base application and layer class.
-5. Content browser pannel
-6. UI Editor to that shoes viewport information.
-7. New scene can be created inemty editor
-8. Open Scene from already saved file
-9. Save the current scene to any folder
-10. Add feature to Upload texture by darg and drop
-11. Add Buffer class
-12. Unifrom Buffers added in Shader class

-## Road Map
-- Add material class (on hold for Buffer class and uniform shader)
-- Add Mesh and assimp library (Library added, on hold or materials)
-- Add Side menu for content browser pannel (partially developed)
-- Add Light and multiple shaders
-- Add Guizmo

 ## How to use Library

 ### C++ Version